Exmouth: Religion

 Exmouth has a number of active churches.
 About Holy Trinity Church, a parish of the Church of England, an 1850 reference work says this:

 The Church [Holy Trinity] is a chapel of ease under the parish church of Littleham, and was erected by the late Lord Rolle, at the cost of £13,000 in 1824-25.
 It is a handsome structure, in the perpendicular style, standing on the Beacon hill, and having a tower 104 feet high, containing a clock and one bell.
 The whole length of the building is 140 feet, and its breadth 84.
 The interior is handsomely fitted up, and has sittings for 1,500 hearers.
 It has a fine toned organ, and over the altar table is a fine canopy of Beer stone, in the florid Gothic style, ornamented with crockets, pinnacles, & c.
 The curacy has a small endowment, given by the noble founder and is annexed to the vicarage of Littleham.
 Until the erection of this church, Exmouth was without an episcopal place of worship; for though a small ancient chapel, dedicated to the Holy Trinity, was standing in 1412, all traces of it disappeared some centuries ago.

-Other active Christian churches include Christ Church Exmouth, Hope Church, Glenorchy United Reformed Church, Tower Street Methodist Church, Ichthus Community Church, Exmouth Baptist Church, Exmouth Salvation Army, and Holy Ghost Roman Catholic Church.
+Other active churches include Christ Church Exmouth, Hope Church, Glenorchy United Reformed Church, Tower Street Methodist Church, Ichthus Community Church, Holy Ghost Roman Catholic Church, Exmouth Baptist Church, and Exmouth Salvation Army.

-Hinduism

-A small Hindu community exists in Exmouth, primarily practising in private homes and community spaces.
-Religious festivals such as Diwali are celebrated among the local Hindu population, and community members occasionally travel to nearby larger centres for temple services.

-Buddhism

-Exmouth hosts a modest Buddhist community.
-Meditation groups, teachings, and occasional public gatherings are held, with some practitioners connecting to regional or national Buddhist organisations for retreats and instruction.

-Demographics

-According to the 2021 Census, the religious composition of Exmouth is as follows: